Water

 Water Points Claimed: 5.82

-• As California has struggled with multiple years of drought, UC Berkeley has deployed water-saving strategies that have lowered per-person water use to some of the most efficient levels in the country.
+• In response to multiple years of drought, UC Berkeley has deployed water-saving strategies that have lowered per-person water use to some of the most efficient levels in the country.

-• The campus also scored full points in the STARS Rainwater Management field due to its Low-Impact Development rainwater practices for all new developments.
+• The campus scored full points in the STARS Rainwater Management field due to implementing Low-Impact Development rainwater practices for all new construction.

-• UC Berkeley follows a Campus Stormwater Management Plan that monitors water pollutant-releases by non construction-related operations on campus.
+• UC Berkeley follows a Campus Stormwater Management Plan that monitors water pollutants released by university operations not related to construction.

 Research